Delta Branding and Marketing

-Each of these strategies has suggested actions for the Delta community to take to bolster recreation and tourism to the Delta region and is organized by costs (low to high).
+Each of these strategies is organized by cost and has suggested actions to bolster recreation and tourism in the Delta.
 The plan also lays out potential promotional campaign, social media, and search engine optimization strategies.

 Visit CA Delta Website

-The Task Force, also in conjunction with the contractor, has developed a new recreation and tourism website for the Delta, visitcadelta.com.
-The website highlights the numerous activities and businesses in the Delta and provides a directory and map to help visitors easily find what they are looking for, whether it be bird watching spots, where to store their boat, or even get a coffee.
+The Delta Marketing Task Force helped to develop a new recreation and tourism website for the Delta: visitcadelta.com (web link).
+The website highlights the numerous activities and businesses in the Delta and provides a directory and map to help visitors easily find what they are looking for, from bird-watching spots and boat storage, to restaurants or coffee shops.
 The website also has an event calendar and stories about Delta life, history, agriculture, and ecology.

-For more information on the marketing and branding efforts of the Conservancy and the Delta Marketing Task Force, please contract Brandon Chapin at firstname.lastname@example.org or (916) 375-2091.
+For more information on the marketing and branding efforts of the Conservancy and the Delta Marketing Task Force, please contact Aleesah Herup at firstname.lastname@example.org or (916) 375-2091.